Economics

 jvalder@ulima.edu.pe

-In this space, some of the most outstanding graduates of the Economics Undergraduate Program share their professional experiences and how their academic education at Universidad de Lima helped them to pave their way to success.
-Thanks to graduates' testimonies, attendees will learn more about their professional path and the key decisions they had to make to fulfill their current job positions.
+In this space, some of the most outstanding graduates of the Economics Program share their professional experiences and explain how their education at Universidad de Lima supported their path to success.
+Their testimonies allow attendees to learn about the steps and decisions that shaped their careers and led them to their current positions.

 Information